LGBTQ people in Sri Lanka: Literature

+Gordon Merrick was one of the first western gay fiction authors, who lived in Sri Lanka from 1976 to 1988 and eventually died of lung cancer in Colombo.

 Arthur C. Clarke was an ethnic-British gay sci-fi fiction author that included LGBT characters in his work.
 He lived in Cinnamon Gardens in Sri Lanka until his death in 2008.

+Punyakante Wijenaike is a novelist that wrote about homosexual themes, including the 1971 book Giraya.

-Shyam Selvadurai is currently a Canadian citizen who was born in Colombo to ethnic-Sinhalese and ethnic-Tamil parents.
+Shyam Selvadurai, now a Canadian citizen who was born in Colombo to ethnic-Sinhalese and ethnic-Tamil parents.
 He has written a variety of literary works about sexual minorities and he has won several awards.

-Punyakante Wijenaike is a novelist that wrote about homosexual themes, including the 1971 book Giraya.

 The EQUALITY Magazine "portrays members of the community in a positive manner encouraging people to embrace their queerness without fear and shame."

-Gordon Merrick was one of the first western gay fiction authors, who lived in Sri Lanka from 1976 to 1988 and eventually died of lung cancer in Colombo.